-Performance outcomes Acceptable outcomes If for Aquaculture PO15 Water used as part of an Aquaculture operation is appropriately managed to ensure that it does not impact on environmental values.
-PO16 AO15 Water used as part of an Aquaculture operation does not reach a waterway, wetland or other waterbody via overland or stormwater flows.
-AO16.1 Development is located and designed to avoid or minimise impacts on areas host to fisheries resources.
-All elements of the Aquaculture operation are separated from fish habitats by a minimum distance of: (a) 50 metres from bankfull width outside an urban area; or (b) 25 metres from bankfull width within an urban area.
-AO16.2 There is an overriding functional requirement for the development component or infrastructure to be located on areas host to fisheries resources.
-PO17 A pond, tank or any other similar containment structure used for Aquaculture is appropriately designed to prevent leakage.
-AO17 No acceptable outcome is provided.
+Performance outcomes Acceptable outcomes PO15 Development avoids and, where unavoidable, mitigates impacts on ground water, particularly where ground water is heavily drawn upon for irrigation or domestic purposes.
+AO15 No acceptable outcome is provided.
+If for Aquaculture PO16 Water used as part of an Aquaculture operation is appropriately managed to ensure that it does not impact on environmental values.
+PO17 Development is located and designed to avoid or minimise impacts on areas host to fisheries resources.
+AO16 Water used as part of an Aquaculture operation does not reach a waterway, wetland or other waterbody via overland or stormwater flows.
+AO17.1 All elements of the Aquaculture operation are separated from fish habitats by a minimum distance of: (a) 50 metres from bankfull width outside an urban area; or (b) 25 metres from bankfull width within an urban area.
+AO17.2 There is an overriding functional requirement for the development component or infrastructure to be located on areas host to fisheries resources.
+PO18 A pond, tank or any other similar containment structure used for Aquaculture is appropriately designed to prevent leakage.
+AO18 No acceptable outcome is provided.